linduxed/linduxed.github.io/source/_posts/2014-08-24-writing-more-readable-rspec-tests.markdown

 First of all, I'm not a fan of testing whether something gets responded to or not.
 Test what it does, and if all it does is that it delegates a message somewhere else, ensure that the message is sent.
 These tests ensure the *existence* of an interface, not its workings.
-Tests of this kind could be an attempt to ensure that inheritance of certain methods has occurred, so for the sake of brevity we'll just assume that's the case (if you check [the tests][tests] and then [the code][code], you'll notice that's not the case for all the tests).
+Tests of this kind could be an attempt to ensure that inheritance of certain methods has occurred, so for the sake of brevity we'll just assume that's the case (if you check [the tests][tests] and then [the code][code], you'll notice that's not the case for all of them).

   [tests]: https://github.com/mhartl/sample_app/blob/master/spec/models/user_spec.rb#L26-L28
   [code]: https://github.com/mhartl/sample_app/blob/master/app/models/user.rb#L22-L32

 Let's turn that block of tests into a case where I *could* imagine `subject` being used.
 Oh, and let's assume that we have a `User` factory available.
 I suspect that the reason `@user` was instantiated the way it was on on line 6 above, was because it allowed the tests to build an instance of `User` but run `@user.save` only in the tests where it was necessary (like on line 25).
 We'll use `FactoryGirl.build` and `FactoryGirl.create` instead.